A Calm Place For

 For many people, insight comes first.

-They understand their patterns.
+They understand their responses.

 They can connect them to their past.